literallyethan/CParsePlus/README.md

     - Work with more text-based file types like pdf

 Structure:
-    Start with a small header file make submodules when scope begins to creep.
+    - Start with a small header file make submodules when scope begins to creep.
+    - Have a class parser

+Notes:
+    - C++ treats structs and classes the same in terms of definitions